 Our Tour with Molly Bawn

 On the night before our tour, we were admiring the Atlantic Ocean from a nearby RV park.
 The waves crashed against the sharp rocks below, birds soared around an island far off in the distance, and we even saw a few whales.
 As we watched, the couple next to us shared their wonderful whale and puffin watching adventure from earlier in the day.
-They went on and on about how fantastic it was.
-And we were excited to hear it was the same tour we had booked.
+They went on and on about how fantastic their Newfoundland tour was.
+And we were excited to hear it was the same whale and puffin tour we had booked.
 Soon we would have much closer seats to this mesmerizing show.

 The next day was beautiful, but windy.
 I stood on the side of the boat as it rocked along with every wave.
 My stomach tossed and turned with each new motion, but I was too distracted to care.
 There were puffins above, whales below, a soft breeze and bright sunshine to warm my skin.
 If the ocean can’t bring you peace, I don’t know what will.